Oasis reunion 2025: which band members will be on the line-up?

 Are Noel Gallagher's High Flying Birds playing the Oasis shows?

-However, The Sun claimed on 8th September that Andy Bell, Gem Archer and Bonehead are all on board, with Ringo Starr's son Zak Starkey being approached to play drums.
-They reported the words of a source: "“Alan White, who was the drummer with Oasis until 2004, isn’t returning.
-Zak was probably the best live drummer Oasis ever had and to get him back on board would be amazing.”
+The Sun claimed on 8th September that Andy Bell, Gem Archer and Bonehead are all on board, with Ringo Starr's son Zak Starkey being approached to play drums.
+They reported the words of a source: “Alan White, who was the drummer with Oasis until 2004, isn’t returning.
+Starkey was probably the best live drummer Oasis ever had and to get him back on board would be amazing.”
+On top of that, his Mantra Of The Cosmos bandmate Shaun Ryder responded to the rumours the drummer and son of Ringo Starr would be involved.
+Asked if Starkey would be joining Liam and Noel Gallagher on stage this summer, the frontman teased: "You gotta ask him that.
+We sort of know…"

 Who were the official members of Oasis between 1994 and 2009?